 - SEO Image Optimizer

-to be very effective in making images you upload on your WordPress blog SEO friendly by automatically inserting ALT tags in them.
+to be very effective in making images you upload on your WordPress blog SEO-friendly by automatically inserting ALT tags.

 In this post, I’ll share with you a full tutorial, which will include how to make your image SEO friendly, and most importantly, automatically.